Have you ever connected to a random WiFi network while traveling?

 - Seamless iPhone application

-- 57 different server locations, includes multiple locations in the USA, Australia, UK, Canada, Iceland, Russia, Singapore, Hong Kong, etc. (See the full list)
+- Many different server locations around the globe, including multiple locations in the USA, Australia, UK, Canada, Iceland, Russia, Singapore, Hong Kong, etc. This means you can make your IP look like you are in any of those countries, e.g. when you’re traveling in China, you can make it look like you are in Canada.
+(See the full list)

-- Applications for/compatible with all operating systems on your computer and phone
+- Applications for and compatible with all operating systems (MacOS, Windows, iOS, Android, etc.) on your computer and phone

 Compared to StrongVPN, a VPN provider which I used previously, VyprVPN was incredibly easy to set up, even for the least technically savvy.
-To start using VyprVPN on my MacBook Pro 13 inch laptop, all I had to do was:
+To start using VyprVPN on my MacBook, all I had to do was:

 To use VyprVPN on my iPhone here’s what I had to do:

-- Open the app, set up the VPN.
+- Open the app, set up the VPN in your phone’s settings.
 The VyprVPN application gave easy step-by-step instructions to turn some things on in the ‘Settings’ app.

 - Tap the connect button!